debagger/observable-backend/README.md

 # Observable backend demo project
+Project for [this](https://habr.com/ru/company/macloud/blog/556518/) post at habr.com

-Show how to add
+Shows how to
-* Metrics (Prometheus)
+* Collect Metrics (Prometheus)
 * Collect logs
 * Collect traces

-to Nest.js project.
+for Nest.js project.

 Here is simple Nest.js service, which recieves images, parse and save its metadata to database (Mongo and Posges).